engalaabadra/template-v-09-2024/README.md

     - Seperation method into smaller methods -> SRP , Maintainance , Readability , Reusability , Testing , Flexibility
     - interface for evey repo. : Flexibility( esay switch between repos.) & easier testing & Scalability (various implementations simultaneously) & Consistency(when exist many repos.)

-#### Composer (manage libraries, ensure compatibility, and keep your project organized and up-to-date)
+#### Composer (manage libraries,packages , ensure compatibility, and keep  project organized and up-to-date)

     is a dependency management tool for managing libraries, frameworks, and packages that a project requires.
     It allows developers to specify the libraries their project depends on and installs them for easy use and updates.